 Most bread consumers prefer a QF between 3-4.

-Scoring actively participates in the aveoles/coalescence structure of the dough.
+Scoring allows us to participate and assist in the aveoles/coalescence structure of the dough.
 Scoring provides a weakness in the crust structure to direct direction of pressure created from expansion of gas.
 When the dough has been retarded, the scoring affects the coalescence less than a direct method (no retard) because the crust is less brittle, has dried out a little.
 Without proper strength from gluten in the bread, coalescence or the merging of air pockets doesn’t happen as much because the pressure moves through the crust without merging.
 Merging aveoles or coalescence increases the perfectly irregular look of the crumb.
 (It is easier to merge aveoles when there is some 2nd speed mixing because the walls of the aveoles are thinner and easier to collapse.
 Bake with high heat to break aveole.)

 What is starch damage?